French Mortgage FAQ

 I will be viewing properties across a wide geographical area, can you suggest the best way to travel?

 OK, this is not strictly a mortgage question, but it is a real issue for many clients.
 France is a big country, bigger than most people think, so the best option in most cases is to use internal flights and the high speed TGV trains to get from one area to another.
-Once you get to the right area, or better still before you leave, contact someone like France Car Hire to get the best deal you can on local car hire so you can explore each area in turn.

 Can I get UK Property Insurance for a French Property?